UC-II® For Joint Support | InVite Health

 UC-II® For Joint Support

-Suddenly, one morning you wake up with a stiff, swollen, and painful joint.
-You most likely have arthritis.
-In the United States, more than 50% of individuals over 60 years of age have osteoarthritis, the most common form of arthritis followed by Rheumatoid Arthritis (1).
-Arthritis can be defined as inflammation in the joint, and is usually coupled with degeneration of the cartilage tissue.
+In the United States, more than 50% of individuals over 60 years of age have osteoarthritis, the most common form of arthritis followed by Rheumatoid Arthritis.1 Arthritis can be defined as inflammation in the joint, and is usually coupled with degeneration of the cartilage tissue.
 Arthritis pain generally worsens with weight-bearing activities such as exercising, stairs, walking uphill or even walking on a flat surface.
-These activities are all a part of daily living; which may lead to a decrease in quality of life.1 Undenatured type II collagen is a functional, natural product that may support joint degeneration due to normal wear and tear.
+These activities are all a part of daily living; which may lead to a decrease in quality of life.1 Undenatured type II-collagen is a functional, natural product that may support joint degeneration due to normal wear and tear.
 More Americans are switching to natural products to slow progression of cartilage degeneration and promote healing.

 The framework of human joint cartilage is primarily Type II collagen.
 Undenatured Type II collagen (UC-II) is derived from the sternum of chickens, and sourced and manufactured in the United States, where it is now available in a once a day capsule.
 Type II collagen for joint support was discovered decades ago.
 However, the use of chicken collagen was discovered in the early 2000s by researcher Dr. Moore, who was searching for a naturally safe treatment for his daughter in her 20s, suffering from incredible joint pain.
 His investigation and research led to the development of the correct preparation of type II collagen from chickens that proved most effective for his daughter’s joints.
 It is important that the sternum cartilage is undenatured, as cooking the cartilage destroys the therapeutic effects.1 UC-II is prepared using a low-heat, non-enzymatic process.
 The scientific preparation of glycosylation preserves the biological activity and therapeutic benefits of UC-II and is designated as GMP-certified and GRAS (Generally Regarded as Safe).1,2